woodstockcs/labs/caesar-python/README.md

 Try out different types of plaintext to encrypt into ciphertext.
 Make sure you include lower and upper case letter, as well as non-alphabetic characters.

 When all looks good, you are ready to run your code through check50.
-In the terminal type the following:
+Type the following into your terminal:

 ```
 check50 cs50/2018/ap/sentimental/caesar